Train collides with 18 wheeler in north Beaumont - NewsBreak

 After a hospital stopped delivering babies, Deep East Texas faces a growing maternity care crisis

-JASPER — Ginger Kalafatis burst through the doors of Jasper Memorial Hospital, straight into her worst nightmare.
-It was Labor Day 2019 when two women showed up at the hospital, ready to give birth.
-Kalafatis, a longtime labor and delivery nurse, assessed the situation, her heart racing.
-One woman was delivering prematurely; the other had previous cesarean sections and no prenatal care.
+JASPER, Texas — This reporting was supported by the International Women’s Media Foundation’s Reproductive Rights Reporting Fund.
+Ginger Kalafatis burst through the doors of Jasper Memorial Hospital, straight into her worst nightmare.
+It was Labor Day 2019 when two women showed up at the hospital, ready to...

 Comments / 0